Volume of Prisms and Cylinders

 Thus, the volume of this prism is $30 \text{ cm}^3 $.

-Since the base is a circle and $r = 2$ cm, its area is:
+Here, the base of this can is a circle with radius $r = 2$ cm, so its area is:

 $$ B = \pi r^2 = \pi \times (2 \text{ cm})^2 = 4\pi \text{ cm}^2 $$